 Traumatic brain injury has been a hot topic in the news in recent years, largely brought to light by its prevalence among athletes.
 And while the conversation has centered on football players, Daniel Seichepine’s research tackles a wider audience: What are the effects of repeated concussions on the average young, healthy person?

-Seichepine, assistant professor of neuropsychology at UNH Manchester, could have taken that question back to his lab and studied it independently, gotten himself published and basked in the accolades.
+Seichepine, assistant professor of neuropsychology, could have taken that question back to his lab and studied it independently, gotten himself published and basked in the accolades.
 Instead, he brought this notion to his undergraduate students to research and examine.